WYWM Logo

 “Alice is the perfect example of how, with the right training and support in place, someone with no digital experience can thrive in a technical role,” Julie pointed out.
 “She’s shown our business that WYWM’s model can absolutely work.”

 Alice is one of eight people who are joining Atos through WYWM’s “squad” model, a temp-to-perm arrangement that enables organisations to hire people on a 12-month basis, before transitioning them to permanent staff.
-The new recruits all come from under-represented parts of society, and have been carefully selected using WYWM’s screening tool, Potential.
+The new recruits all come from under-represented parts of society, and have been carefully selected using the screening tool, Greenbeam.
 As an AI-powered solution, the platform uses scientifically-based psychometric testing to identify candidates with the aptitude to thrive in tech-based roles, and provides them with certified training to make them rapidly proficient and job-ready.